ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-03.md

 # Access the instance
 [Back to top](#Class-of-SE---HOL-Part-3---Creating-and-accessing-an-instance)

 We will use SSH through a terminal session to access the compute image.
 From there we will install a simple web application.
+Scroll down and choose your preferred access method, Linux/Mac, Windows with Putty, or Windows 10 through Powershell.

 ## SSH Key access for Linux/Mac